Sebastian-Eche/Project1_CST438/README.md

 ## Overview
-This is a sports betting assitant that makes use of an API we found [here](https://github.com/public-apis/public-apis?tab=readme-ov-file).
+Guess That Pokemon is a guessing game app that makes the player guess between the Pokemon’s image, cry,  or Pokedex number using the PokeAPI [here](https://pokeapi.co/).

 We got styling help for this document from [this guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)